5 Tips to Deal with a Difficult Ex-partner

 3. Look at it as a business relationship.

 Having said that, there is a line.
 I will not tolerate any nasty or abusive treatment, especially in front of my daughter, or in my home.
 And I do tell him that when it occurs.
-I also don’t want my daughter thinking that that kind of treatment is normal or acceptable.
-But I keep it business like, and speak how I would to a colleague in that sort of situation.
+I also don’t want my daughter to think that that kind of treatment is normal or acceptable.
+But I keep it business-like, and speak how I would to a colleague in that sort of situation.

 This has helped me immensely over the years.
 I started doing this about two years ago, and life is SO much better.